KucingKode/Cithak/README.md

 ![icon](./icon.svg)

+---

 ## 🤔 What Is This

-Cithak is a **simple and easy to use template manager** CLI.
+Cithak is a **simple, secure yet powerful template manager** CLI.
 Cithak was designed to be safe and transparent, so everything will be done under your permission.

 ## 📂 Installation

-To install Cithak CLI, your node.js version must higher or equal 10.0.0, then just type this line to your terminal
+To install Cithak CLI, your node.js version must higher than 10, then just type this line to your terminal

 ```bash
 npm install -g cithak